Man appears in court over alleged sexual assault in Fermoy park

 A man who allegedly grabbed a woman from behind while she was out walking, dragged her to the ground, stuffed a hat in her mouth and tried to sexually assault her in Fermoy, Co Cork, was “caught red handed” and has been remanded in custody.

-Vadim Veste, 27 and of 39 Clancy Street in Fermoy, appeared in a special sitting of Fermoy District Court this morning charged with sexual assault and assault causing harm following the attack on Sunday evening after 6pm at St Colman's Park.
+Vadim Veste, aged 27, of 39 Clancy St, Fermoy, appeared in a special sitting of Fermoy District Court this morning charged with sexual assault and assault causing harm following the alleged incident on Sunday evening after 6pm at St Colman's Park.

-He was carrying a four-inch hunting knife which he had “no reasonable excuse” to carry at the time of his arrest, Fermoy District Court heard.
+He was carrying a 4in hunting knife which he had “no reasonable excuse” to carry at the time of his arrest, Fermoy District Court heard.

-Garda Dave Barry, who arrested Veste on Wednesday, said that the “evidence was very strong’ against him.
+Garda Dave Barry, who arrested Veste on Wednesday, said the “evidence was very strong" against him.

 “The injured party, a female in her 50s, was sexually assaulted and assaulted while out walking her dog alone on Sunday evening in St Colman’s Park at approximately 6.40pm in an unprovoked attack,” he said.